Funding for Short-Term Incapacitation

 - If I am on a 9-month GA appointment during the academic year, and the injury or illness occurs during the

 summer, can I apply for bridge funding starting in the fall?

-- The goal of bridge funding is to replace funding that you would have received, not to provide additional funding.
+- The goal of bridge funding is to replace funding that they would have received, not to provide additional funding.

-- If the injury or illness occurs less than 6 weeks before the start of your appointment, you can request bridge funding for the difference between the date of onset of the incapacitation and 6 weeks.
-Example: If your injury occurs on August 1, and your graduate assistantship begins on August 15, you could request 4 weeks of bridge funding.
+- If the injury or illness occurs less than 6 weeks before the start of your appointment, they can request bridge funding for the difference between the date of onset of the incapacitation and 6 weeks.
+Example: If your injury occurs on August 1, and your graduate assistantship begins on August 15, they could request 4 weeks of bridge funding.